escobard/create-dapp/documentation/concept.md

 ## Product Technology

 This product follows the traditional MVC (Model View Controller) paradigm where:
-    - The Model = the Ethereum blockchain protocol - is handled in the `/ethereum` directory
+    - The Model = the Index blockchain protocol - is handled in the `/ethereum` directory
     - The View = the React user interface - is handled in the `/ui` directory
     - The Controller = the Node restful api  - handled in the `/api` directory